Tax Reform’s Impact on the Technology Industry

 Key Provisions for the Tech Industry

-Please look for future communications from Smith & Howard’s tax practice on additional details of the new tax bill.
+Please look for future communications from Smith and Howard’s tax practice on additional details of the new tax bill.
 Keep in mind that it is important to speak with your tax professional before taking any action.
 If you have any questions about how the new tax bill can affect your technology company, contact Debbie Torrance at 404-874-6244 or fill out the form below.